Montreal journalist’s phone records part of probe into alleged rogue cop, warrants show

 The police took note that there were five contacts on Dec.
 27, 2015, between Mr. Lagacé and a former La Presse journalist, Fabrice de Pierrebourg.
 In an interview with The Globe, however, Mr. Lagacé explained the calls were related to preparations for a holiday gathering.

 The search warrants also raised questions about a story that ran on Jan.
-9, 2016, about internal tensions in the Montreal Police Service, under the byline of La Presse reporter Vincent Larouche.
+9, 2016, about internal tensions in the Montreal Police Service, written by La Presse reporter Vincent Larouche.
 The warrants point out that Mr. Larouche and Mr. Lagacé spoke on the phone on Jan.
-5, adding that was the first call between the two in three weeks.
+5, adding that that was the first call between the two in three weeks.

 However, Mr. Lagacé explained that the pair shared neighbouring offices at La Presse and spoke regularly in person, pointing out that nothing should be read into the absence of phone contacts over three weeks.